Skip to content

 Oxidative stress

-Free radicals damage skin's cellular structures, including collagen and elastin.
-Excess free radicals accelerate the aging process and can cause the formation of parchment skin.
+Free radicals damage skin cell structures, including collagen and elastin.
+Their excess accelerates the aging process and can cause parchment skin.

 Sources of oxidative stress include: